-When it comes to the most important skills required to be an associate tester, we found that a lot of resumes listed 22.2% of associate testers included test scripts, while 10.8% of resumes included test results, and 6.8% of resumes included test procedures.
+When it comes to the most important skills required to be an associate tester, we found that a lot of resumes listed 12.4% of associate testers included test results, while 9.8% of resumes included test data, and 9.5% of resumes included java.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming an associate tester, one of the first things to consider is how much education you need.
 We've determined that 59.0% of associate testers have a bachelor's degree.
 In terms of higher education levels, we found that 10.0% of associate testers have master's degrees.
 Even though most associate testers have a college degree, it's possible to become one with only a high school degree or GED.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of software test engineer you might progress to a role such as quality assurance engineer eventually.
 Later on in your career, you could end up with the title senior quality assurance engineer.

 What Am I Worth?

 There are several types of associate tester, including: